ADVRHumanoids/iit-gazebo-worlds-pkg/README.md

 where changing the params _x_, _y_, _z_, _roll_, _pitch_ and _yaw_ you can change the pose of the object with respect to the gazebo world frame.

 ## Objects
-Objects inside 3DGems are taken from https://data.nvision2.eecs.yorku.ca/3DGEMS/.
-Some of them require some fixing/testing (inertial, staticness) so feel free to fix them ;)
+Objects inside 3DGems are taken from https://data.nvision2.eecs.yorku.ca/3DGEMS/, with sdf modified for easy spawning.
+Check the util launch `3DGems/object.launch`
+A lot of them require some fixing/testing (like inertial) so feel free to fix them ;)

 ## To Contribute